Nail Fungus, Pills, and Lasers...

-A fifteen minute consultation with your doctor is performed the first visit to determine if you are a good candidate for this procedure.
-If other nail disease is suspected, a sample may be sent to the lab for confirmation.
+A fifteen-minute consultation with your doctor is performed the first visit to determine if you are a good candidate for this procedure.
+If another nail disease is suspected, a sample may be sent to the lab for confirmation.
 Other options will be reviewed as well.

 Is the laser toenail procedure painful?